-The PC5936 audio interface module provides paging, intercom, baby listen-in and door answer to the PC1555 CP-01 control panel.
-The module has built-in two-way voice capability for central station (see the PC5936 Installation Manual for details).
+The PC5936 Audio Interface modules provide paging, intercom, baby listen-in and door answer to the PC5005 control panel.
+The modules have built-in two-way voice capability for central station (see the PC5936 Installation Manual for details).

 Three additional devices are available: